Skip to Content

 Low-Energy Breeds for Apartment Living

-• Basset Hounds: Calm, easygoing, and happy to relax indoors.
+• Basset Hounds: Relaxed, low-maintenance dogs happy lounging indoors.

-• French Bulldogs: Affectionate, with low energy needs.
+• French Bulldogs: Loving, quiet companions with low energy and few potty break demands.

 Top Breeds for Full-Time Workers